S Corp Shareholder Limit: Everything You Need to Know

 - S corporations have perpetual existence while LLCs have limited lifespans.

 - S corporation stock can be transferred freely without the need to obtain approval from other shareholders.
 LLCs need the approval of the other members before selling their interest in the corporation.

 - An S corporation is intended for small businesses and family businesses to obtain protection from personal liability the same as large corporations.

 If you need help with S corp shareholder limit, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.